oroinc/documentation/user_guide/marketing_list.rst

   :widths: 10, 30

   "**Name**","Name used to refer to the marketing list in the system" "**Entity**","Choose an entity from the drop-down.
   Only entities that have contact details (E-mail or phone number) are available.
-  Records of the chosen entity and entities related to it will be used to create rules for the list."
+  Records of the chosen entity and entities related to it will be used to create the list of contacts."
   "**Type**","Chose the list type from the drop-down:

   - **Dynamic** lists are updated as soon as any changes have taken place in the system